-Your gestures and postures at work have a significant impact on your health and well-being.
-This is why, to prevent back pain and musculoskeletal problems, you must adopt good reflexes by adopting good posture, setting up an ergonomic workstation and integrating exercises into your routine.
+Your movements and postures at work have a significant impact on your health and well-being.
+That's why, to prevent back pain and musculoskeletal problems, you must adopt good habits by adopting good posture, setting up an ergonomic workstation, and incorporating exercise into your routine.

 Health consequences

-Bad gestures and postures at work can have a bad impact on health.
-Among these harmful consequences on health we have chronic back, shoulder and neck pain which can develop into (MSD) musculoskeletal disorders such as tendonitis, lower back pain and neck pain.
-Bad gestures and postures at work can also lead to increased fatigue and decrease your energy.
+Poor posture and movement at work can have a negative impact on your health.
+These adverse health consequences include chronic back, shoulder, and neck pain, which can develop into musculoskeletal disorders (MSDs) such as tendonitis, lower back pain, and neck pain.
+Poor posture and movement at work can also lead to increased fatigue and decreased energy.

 Impact on productivity and general well-being

-Bad postures and gestures at work also have an impact on productivity and general well-being.
-Pain can affect the productivity and general well-being of employees.
-Fatigue leads to a loss of concentration and efficiency as well as stress and a drop in motivation.
-In the long term, this can lead to a feeling of general dissatisfaction and a deterioration in the quality of professional and personal life.
+Poor posture and posture at work also impact productivity and overall well-being.
+Pain can affect employees' productivity and overall well-being.
+Fatigue leads to a loss of concentration and efficiency, as well as stress and decreased motivation.
+In the long term, this can lead to a general feeling of dissatisfaction and a decline in the quality of professional and personal life.

-Adopting correct posture is important to prevent musculoskeletal pain and disorders.
-Good posture involves the correct alignment of the spine, keeping your head straight, shoulders back and your lower back slightly arched.
-Imagine a straight line from your ears to your shoulders, then to your hips and knees.
+Adopting correct posture is important for preventing musculoskeletal pain and disorders.
+Good posture involves keeping your spine properly aligned, keeping your head straight, shoulders back, and your lower back slightly arched.
+Imagine a straight line running from your ears to your shoulders, then to your hips and knees.
 Your feet should be flat on the floor or on a footrest, with your knees at a 90-degree angle, and avoid crossing your legs.
 Your arms should be close to your body, with your elbows at a 90-degree angle or slightly greater, and your wrists should remain straight, without bending or twisting.

 Sitting Posture

-To have a good sitting posture, you need to set up your workstation correctly.
-To start, your office chair or armchair should support your back well and allow your feet to be flat on the floor and your knees to be at the height of your hips.
-If your feet do not touch the floor, you can use a footrest.
-Next, your computer screen should be positioned at eye level, about an arm's length away so that you do not have to lower or raise your head to look at your screen and not damage your eyes.
+To maintain good sitting posture, you need to set up your workstation properly.
+To start, your office chair or armchair should properly support your back and allow your feet to be flat on the floor and your knees to be at hip height.
+If your feet don't touch the floor, you can use a footrest.
+Next, your computer screen should be positioned at eye level, about an arm's length away, so you don't have to look down or up to look at your screen and avoid damaging your eyes.

 Standing posture

-When working in a sitting position for long hours take breaks to alternate between sitting and standing, you can also opt for a sit-stand desk.
-When working standing, using anti-fatigue mats can reduce pressure on the feet and legs.
-To relieve pressure on the legs, we recommend changing positions regularly and performing light movements, such as rocking from one foot to the other, which helps improve blood circulation.
+When working in a sitting position for long hours, take breaks to alternate between sitting and standing positions.
+You can also opt for a sit-stand desk.
+When working standing, using anti-fatigue mats can reduce pressure on your feet and legs.
+To relieve leg pressure, we recommend changing positions regularly and performing light movements, such as rocking from one foot to the other, which helps improve blood circulation.

 Posture and gestures for lifting heavy loads

-If you have to lift heavy loads at work, you must use proper lifting techniques to avoid injury.
-Use your leg strength, not your back, to lift objects, keep your back straight and bend your knees as if you were doing a squat, and keep the load close to your body to reduce strain on your back.
-Use assistive equipment such as hand trucks and carts to carry heavy loads.
+If you have to lift heavy loads at work, you must adopt proper lifting techniques to avoid injury.
+Use your leg strength, not your back, to lift objects.
+Keep your knees straight and bend as if you were squatting.
+Keep the load close to your body to reduce stress on your back.
+Use assistive equipment such as hand trucks and trolleys to carry heavy loads.

 Solutions to prevent pain